29 Types of Frogs in Mississippi

 This type of frog has a large head and flat body with webbed toes on its hind and front legs.
 It has bulging eyes with a dark stripe going through them.

-These animals are often seen sitting still on lily pads or other water plants waiting for prey to come near before lunging out at it.
+These animals often sit still on lily pads or other water plants, waiting for prey to come near before lunging out at it.

 24. Green Frog

-The Green Frog is a type of frog that is endemic to North America.
+The Green Frog is endemic to North America.
 The green frog has a black and green coloration, with white spots on its back.
-These types of frogs in Mississippi are typically 3 inches long but can reach up to 5 inches in length.
+These frogs in Mississippi are typically 3 inches long but can reach up to 5 inches long.

 This type of frog lives near water sources like streams, ponds, or even shallow ditches.
 This type of frog tends to avoid deep bodies of water like lakes or swamps, where they would be vulnerable due to their size and lack of swimming skills.

-These types of frogs in Mississippi are also primarily found within fields near trees that line rivers and creeks and various types of wetlands like marshes, bogs, vernal pools, and swamps.
+These types of frogs in Mississippi are also primarily found within fields near trees that line rivers and creeks and various kinds of wetlands like marshes, bogs, vernal pools, and swamps.

 25. Pig Frog